KidSpyral/SQACA1V4/TaskEstimationScrum.md

 ## Relative Estimates (Story Point Estimates)
+Relative Story Point Estimation uses a “unit-less number” to estimate user stories by grouping requirements based on equivalent difficulty.
+In simple terms, it is a way of sizing user stories relative to each other.

 ## Challenges
 Challenge: Achieving a common understanding among team members about the size and complexity of work items can be quite intricate.
 Explanation: When estimating tasks, team members must align their mental models.
 However, different perspectives, experiences, and interpretations can lead to discrepancies.
 For instance, one developer might perceive a user story as straightforward, while another might see hidden complexities.